colbyfayock/media-ecommerce-workshop/lessons/02 - Create a new GitHub repository and link local project.md

 Once you created your new repository, GitHub will provide you with instructions for how to add your local project which you can simply copy and paste into your terminal.

-Ultimately you want to update your "origin":
+Ultimately you want to update your `origin`:

 ```
 git remote add origin git@github.com:<Your Username>/<Your Repository Name>.git